Go directly to product information

 Smell and taste

-Sanshō is a relative of citrus, which you experience in a scent that is a mixture of grapefruit, lemon, sereh and rosewood.
-In between you taste and smell - very slightly - mint.
-Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.
+Sanshō is a member of the citrus family, which you experience in a scent that is a mixture of grapefruit, lemon, sereh and rosewood.
+In between you taste and smell - very lightly - mint.
+Characteristic for all Zanthoxylum peppers, and therefore also for sanshō is the tingling that you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.

 • linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,